confluence/python-textbok/python_notes/Python_Basics.rst

     b = [1, 2, 3,
         4, 5, 6]

-    # This is legal, but you shouldn't do it
+    # This is legal, but we shouldn't do it
     c = 1; d = 5

 Exercise 2